rithikrn/wafowt-capy-wecsim/README.md

 ### 4.1 Stage 1 -- Geometry and mass properties

-The host platform is the NREL OC4 DeepCwind semisubmersible [6] supporting the NREL 5 MW reference wind turbine [7].
+The host platform is the NLR OC4 DeepCwind semisubmersible [6] supporting the NLR 5 MW reference wind turbine [7].
 Both cases share the OC4 reference.
 The hollow variant replaces each of the three offset columns with a vertical chamber open to the sea at the bottom and capped by a trapped air volume at the top.